czbiohub-sf/MIDAS/docs/species_module.rst

 and an ideal reference database is both representative and comprehensive in terms of the abundant species in the sample.
 A badly chosen reference may suffer both from ambiguous mapping of reads to two or more sequences or spurious cross-mapping to incorrect sequences.
-Therefore, a typical MIDAS 2.0 workflow starts with a species selection step, which filters the MIDASDB to sufficiently abundant species in each particular sample.
+Therefore, a typical MIDAS2 workflow starts with a species selection step, which filters the MIDASDB to sufficiently abundant species in each particular sample.